ProDataMan/ansible-best-practices-windows/labs/setup-ansible/index_new.md

 1. In the sidebar, click on the "Source Control" icon (it looks like a branch).
 2. In the file menu select Save All
 3. In the "Source Control" pane, review the changes you made to the file.
-4. Enter a commit message that describes the changes you made.
+4. Under the `ansible-working` repo, enter a commit message that describes the changes you made.
 5. Click the checkmark icon to commit the changes.
+6. Click "yes", if prompted to stage all files.
 If you get an error about "user.email" and "user.name" not being set, do the following.

 1. Open PowerShell and type: